d-graz/robotics-prj2-2022/README.md

     D --static--> E[laser_front]
     D --static--> F[laser_rear]
 ```
+The `odom -> base_footprint` transformation is udsed for robot's movements while the `map -> odom` transformation is used to correct robot's position

 ---

 ## Bags used
 - Map creation tested with all bags, best result with `robotics1_final.bag`
-- Map localization tested with all bags
+- Map localization done with `robotics2_final.bag` and `robotics3_final.bag`

 ---